Commonly Confused Words: Like vs. Such As

 2. Use “such as” when you’re giving actual examples.

 While “like” suggests comparison, “such as” suggests inclusion.
-Let’s break down another example:
+Let’s break down another example of using “such as” in a sentence:

 Later that evening, the guests at Brenda’s dinner party complained of symptoms such as nausea, abdominal cramps, and blurred vision.